 Italy Lottomatica Review

 Italy’s Lottomatica lottery, also known as Gioco del Lotto (“the lottery game”), is a tri-weekly game with a 5/90 format that differs heavily from pretty much every other lotto in the world.
 While this will excite some and baffle others, Lottomatica is definitely a unique lottery that offers OK odds, decent prizes (even if you match only a single ball), and gameplay that is more in line with betting than traditional lottery games.
 But is it worth your time?
-We’ll explore that question in detail below.
+We’ll explore that question and many others in our Lottomatica review below.

 Italy Lottomatica History